AlexanderOwenTaylor/DALY-CARE-ATLAS/README.md

 # DALY-CARE-ATLAS

-`dalycareatlas` is a standalone, aggregate-only R package for resurrecting the useful DALY-CARE cartography machinery from the legacy WoMMen V06 work without making WoMMen WP1 depend on it.
+`dalycareatlas` is a standalone, aggregate-only R package for building DALY-CARE cartography machinery.

 The MVP profiles mapped DALY-CARE sources, writes machine-readable evidence tables, and renders a static HTML atlas from an external payload file.
 It does